NatLee/FFmpeg-Video-Writter-with-Python/README.md

 As title, this is a video writter used to write video with **friendly** ffmpeg.

-I'm angry with the fucking OpenCV because the video writter always saves only **44 bytes** video header instead of saving videos.
+I'm angry with the fucking OpenCV because the video writter always saves only **6KB** video header instead of saving videos.

+> I found the reason is that the video writter in OpenCV dose **NOT** check the shape of frame when writting into a file and it does **NOT** give any errors and warnings.
+In short, if the size is different from the original setting of video writter, it will **NOT** write any frames.

 ## Requirements